Executive Strategy Consultant

 Fixed it, then built a process that kept it fixed

-I immediately went to work redesigning the promotional banner in HTML and CSS so exclusions were clearly visible and could not be overlooked.
-I made sure the design team could also replicate this prominence in their creative assets.
-Once that was in place, I introduced a standing pre-sale review with the CS team.
-Before every major sales event, we looked at upcoming offers together so issues or confusion could be caught before they reached our customers.
+I defined the fix and drove it to completion — working directly with the team to redesign the promotional banner so exclusions were impossible to overlook at the moment of decision, and aligning the design team to carry the same standard across all creative assets.
+Once that was in place, I introduced a standing pre-sale review with CS.
+Before every major sales event, we reviewed upcoming offers together so issues could be caught before they reached customers.

 Success